cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 ---
-layout: post
 title:  "Bias in data science and machine learning"
+excerpt: "Of all the problems that may crop up in the machine learning lifecycle (acquire data, train a model, test the model, deploy, and monitor), biased data is the one that worries me the most because it starts in the very first step, when we acquire data for the model.
+All steps after that are affected by it."
 date:   2021-02-01
-categories: data-science
 tags: [data-science, machine-learning, bias]
+toc: true
 ---

-{% newthought 'Of all the problems'%} that may crop up in the machine learning lifecycle (acquire data, train a model, test the model, deploy, and monitor), **biased data** is the one that worries me the most because it starts in the very first step, when we acquire data for the model.
+Of all the problems that may crop up in the machine learning lifecycle (acquire data, train a model, test the model, deploy, and monitor), **biased data** is the one that worries me the most because it starts in the very first step, when we acquire data for the model.
 All steps after that are affected by it.

 To top it off, we will likely not realize that the model is biased until it is used in production, where it can inflict real damage.
 While we are in the train/verify step, we happily verify the model against the dataset we collected.
 The numbers will look good because we are verifying the model against the flawed data that was used to create it.